Fourteen What I Miss? artists tell B.Michael Hunter what he’s missed since his passing in 2001.

 Kevin McGruder is Vice President of Academic Affairs and Associate Professor of History at Antioch College.
 He has a B.A. in Economics from Harvard University, and an M.B.A. in Real Estate Finance from Columbia University.
 His interest in community formation led to a career in nonprofit community development that included work as Director of Real Estate Development with the Abyssinian Development Corporation, and Executive Director of Gay Men of African Descent.
 After receiving a Ph.D. in U.S. History from the Graduate Center of City University of New York, now as an academic, his research interests include African American institutions, urban history, and LGBTQ history.
 He is co-author of Emancipation Proclamation: Forever Free (Urban Ministries, Inc, 2013) and of Witness: Two Hundred Years of African-American Faith and Practice in the Abyssinian Baptist Church of Harlem (W.B.
 Eerdmans, 2013), and is author of Race and Real Estate: Conflict and Cooperation in Harlem, 1890-1920 (Columbia University Press, 2015).

-Rhea Ummi Modeste is proud to be both a native of Brooklyn, New York, and a graduate of the same NYC public school system in which she now teaches and guides students in their post-secondary planning.
+R. Ummi Modeste is proud to be both a native of Brooklyn, New York, and a graduate of the same New York City public school system in which she now teaches.
+Ummi is a college advisor and teacher at City-As-School High School, a unique alternative high school.
 She is an alumna of LaGuardia High School for Music and the Arts, Performing Arts Division, where she majored in Drama.
 Ummi earned her BA from Ithaca College in Ithaca, NY, her MSEd from Hunter College in Manhattan and completed the American Sign Language/English Interpreter Education Program at LaGuardia Community College with a 4.0 GPA.
-Ever the student, Ummi recently earned a second Bachelor’s Degree in Human Services/American Sign Language Interpreting from Empire State College of the State University of NY, where she is also an adjunct professor of educational studies.
+Ever the student, Ummi recently earned a second Bachelor’s Degree in Human Services/American Sign Language Interpreting from Empire State College of the State University of New York, where she is also an adjunct professor of educational studies.

-In addition to her full-time job at City-As-School High School, Ummi is an active member of the Breadloaf Teacher Network, of which B.Michael Hunter was also a member, an international group of teachers who strive to provide innovative and engaging ways for their students to become stronger readers and writers.
-Every summer, she is one of the facilitators of the Andover Breadloaf Writing Workshop (ABL), a two-week professional development workshop held in Andover, MA that focuses on social justice work through literacy.
+In addition to her full-time job at City-As-School, Ummi is an active member of the Breadloaf Teacher Network, an international group of teachers who strive to provide innovative and engaging ways for their students to become stronger readers and writers.
+Every summer, she is one of the facilitators of the Andover Breadloaf Writing Workshop (ABL), a two-week professional development workshop held in Andover, MA, that focuses on social justice work through literacy.
+The program helps urban teachers find the writers within themselves, in order to do the same for their students.
+Concurrent with the teachers’ workshop, ABL also hosts a workshop for students from the neighboring school district in Lawrence, MA, where the majority of ABL teachers are based.
+ABL teachers are proud to have breathed new life into that struggling school district.
+ABL provides professional development for teachers and workshops for students in cities all over the US and has also held international conferences for teachers and students in Karachi, Pakistan; Nairobi, Kenya; and most recently, in Port-Au-Prince, Haiti.

 Mx Chris Paige is an OtherWise-identified writer, educator, organizer, and coach, who authored OtherWise Christian: A Guidebook for Transgender Liberation.
 Chris was founding executive director of Transfaith, a multi-tradition, multi-racial, multi-gender advocacy organization by and for people of transgender experience.
 Chris continues as operations director for Transfaith and Dean of the Transfaith Institute.
 They have also launched OtherWise Engaged Publishing, where they provide a platform for prophetic, transgender, intersex, and OtherWise voices.
 Chris has been a catalyst and/or contributor to several other ground-breaking projects for and by transgender faith leaders.
 Previously, Chris had been publisher and co-director of the (now defunct) award-winning progressive Christian magazine, The Other Side.